i want to

 live librarian help

-While a few other children’s hospitals in the United States offer sacral nerve stimulation based on subjective criteria and clinical symptoms, Nationwide Children’s is one of the first to structure this therapy by evaluating objective bladder and bowel function studies before and after the procedure to assess treatment response.
+While a few other children’s hospitals in the United States offer sacral nerve stimulation based on subjective criteria and clinical symptoms, Nationwide Children’s is one of the first to formally structure this therapy by evaluating objective bladder and bowel function studies before and after the procedure to assess treatment response.

-Physicians: To discuss the needs of your patient and whether sacral nerve stimulation may be an appropriate therapy, please call (614) 722-0448.
+Physicians: To discuss the needs of your patient and whether sacral nerve stimulation may be an appropriate therapy, please call (614) 722-4086.